fvaleri/strimzi-debugging/sessions/010/README.md

 statefulset.apps/kafka-txn created
 ```

-When the application is running, we send one sentence to the input topic and check the result from the output topic.
+Once the application is running, send a sentence to the input topic and verify the result from the output topic.

 ```sh
 $ kubectl-kafka bin/kafka-console-producer.sh --bootstrap-server my-cluster-kafka-bootstrap:9092 --topic input-topic